-My name is Ross I began working for HeadStart International School in August 2018, as well as being a teacher I am also the school’s computing coordinator.
-Overall, this will be my seventh year of teaching Computer Science and IT.
+My name is Ross I began working for HeadStart International School in August 2018, as well as being a teacher I now head of faculty for Economics, Business Studies, Computing, Travel and Tourism and ICT.
+Overall, this will be my eighth year of teaching Computer Science and IT.
 I am from Bushey, just outside London, in the UK.
 I first studied Psychology at the University of Essex and in-between term time worked for a computer company as an Engineer.
 After two years I then decided that I wanted to become a teacher and commenced on a fulfilling journey by doing a Computing course at Reading University and, finally, my PGCE at UCL’s Institute of Education.
 I have experience in various types of schools and I have run school clubs such as CCF, which is a cadet force for both the Army and RAF.
 This included teaching (and learning myself!) a whole squadron how to sail, kayak, canoe and mountain bike – I also learnt how to pilot a small plane!
 I’m a firm believer that a student’s experience of school should extend beyond academic success.
 Being able to offer students extracurricular activities is an important process of growing up, making friends and understanding commitment within a team.
-I like to live an active lifestyle which I believe can be transferred into a classroom – I have taken part in Triathlons and running races (some in Phuket!).
+I like to live an active lifestyle which I believe can be transferred into a classroom.
+I have taken part in multiple triathlons and aquathlons, achieving a best 2nd place – 1st place still alludes me!
 One of the main reasons I went into teaching was to be able to visit cultures around the world and truly immerse myself in them; HeadStart has given me the opportunity to do this.
 I’m extremely excited to make a positive impact with my new role at HeadStart, making my mark on an already thriving institution.